cjhdev/chirpstack-api/ruby/readme.md

 require 'chirp_stack_api'
 ```

-All the generated classes and modules are namespaced within `ChirpStackAPI`.
+All generated classes and modules are namespaced within `ChirpStackAPI`.
 The nested module names line up with the protobuf definitions.

 Refer to gRPC documentation on how to make use of the interfaces.

-## License

-As per ChirpStack project.